jakswa/hubot-marta/README.md

 ## Installation

+- Set the `MARTA_API_KEY` to the API key that marta sent you (apply for one [here](http://www.itsmarta.com/developers/data-sources/marta-rail-realtime-restful-api.aspx))
-Add the package `hubot-marta` as a dependency in your Hubot package.json file.
-Then add `hubot-marta` to the list in the `external-scripts.json` file.
+- Add the package `hubot-marta` as a dependency in your Hubot package.json file.
+- Add `hubot-marta` to the list in the `external-scripts.json` file.